redis/redis-doc/commands/acl-genpass.md

-ACL users need a solid password to authenticate with the server without security risks.
+[Access Control List (ACL)](/docs/management/security/acl) users need a solid password to authenticate with the server without security risks.
 Such password isn't meant to be remembered by humans, only by computers, so it can be very long and strong (unguessable by an external attacker).
 The `ACL GENPASS` command generates a password starting from `/dev/urandom` if available, otherwise (in systems without `/dev/urandom`) it uses a weaker system that is likely still better than picking a weak password by hand.